AayushPathak07/Portfolio/projects/kidcentral-analytics-internal-apps.md

 readTime: 5
 category: "DevOps"
 tags: ["ERP", "Dashboards", "PocketBase", "Python", "React", "FastAPI", "CI/CD"]
-image: "/images/kidcentral-analytics-internal-apps.png"
+technologies: ["ERP", "Dashboards", "PocketBase", "Python", "React", "FastAPI", "CI/CD"]
 featured: true
 slug: "kidcentral-analytics-internal-apps"
 ---

 # Kidcentral Analytics & Internal Apps

-To give managers immediate access to operational insights, Aayush built secure dashboards powered by ERP and operational data【642612861762554†L24-L29】.
-These dashboards use role‑based access control so that each team sees only the information relevant to them【642612861762554†L24-L30】.
-By replacing outsourced e‑commerce integrations with reusable internal systems, the project reduced costs, improved transparency and cut deployment times from months to days【642612861762554†L24-L31】.
-The solution uses PocketBase for authentication, a Python/FastAPI backend and a React front end【642612861762554†L24-L33】.
+To give managers immediate access to operational insights, Aayush built secure dashboards powered by ERP and operational data.
+These dashboards use role‑based access control so that each team sees only the information relevant to them.
+By replacing outsourced e‑commerce integrations with reusable internal systems, the project reduced costs, improved transparency and cut deployment times from months to days.
+The solution uses PocketBase for authentication, a Python/FastAPI backend and a React front end.

 Key benefits include:

 - **Immediate insights** – live dashboards surface sales, inventory and operational metrics.
-- **Rapid deployment** – new integrations can be deployed in minutes rather than months【642612861762554†L24-L31】.
+- **Rapid deployment** – new integrations can be deployed in minutes rather than months.
 - **Lower costs** – eliminating vendor fees and contracts saves money and increases control.
 - **CI/CD pipeline** – automated testing and deployment ensure reliability and speed.